Libraries' admin systems before computers

 In the middle of the 20th century, when I was growing up, libraries seemed to organise their loan system extremely efficiently, even though there were no computers.

 In order to join the local public library, we had to show some form of identification to confirm that we were in a household which was contributing to the library by paying rates - the precursor of council tax.
-We were then issued with library tickets.
-(Yes, tickets, not just one card.)
-We then became 'members of' or 'readers at' the library.
+We were then issued with library tickets and became 'members of' or 'readers at' the library.

 Library books were instantly recognisable from their inside front covers.

 Glued to the bottom left of the inside cover was a pocket very similar in style to a reader's ticket, but giving details about the book to which it was attached.
 Inside the pocket was a detachable card giving the same details.
 On the right was a glued sheet giving details of the library and showing the 'due back by' date stamps from previous loans.

 There were card indexes for books, by author and by general topic.
 In practice, though, choosing a library book was normally a matter of just browsing the shelves.
 Books could be reserved at a cost which included the cost of postage to let us know that our reserved book was in.